Deploy a migration infrastructure

 With centralized policy management, Contoso will ensure compliance with security requirements by centrally managing security policies across the entire environment.
 It can simply and quickly implement a policy that applies to all of its Azure resources.

-- In particular Contoso wants to make sure all of the VMs are protected.
-Security Center helps with this, verifying VM health, and making prioritized and actionable recommendations to remediate security vulnerabilities before they're exploited.
+Contoso wants to make sure all of the VMs are protected.
+Security Center helps with this.
+It verifies VM health, and it makes prioritized and actionable recommendations to remediate security vulnerabilities before they're exploited.

 Work with NSGs

-Contoso can limit network traffic to resources in a virtual network using network security groups.
+Contoso can limit network traffic to resources in a virtual network by using network security groups.

-- Application security groups (ASGs) enable you to configure network security as a natural extension of an app structure, allowing you to group VMs and define network security policies based on those groups.
+Application security groups (ASGs) enable you to configure network security as a natural extension of an application structure.
+You can then group VMs and define network security policies based on those groups.

-- Contoso can specify an application security group as the source and destination in a security rule.
-After a security policy is defined, Contoso can create VMs, and assign the VM NICs to a group.
+Contoso can use ASGs to reuse the security policy at scale without manual maintenance of explicit IP addresses.
+The platform handles the complexity of explicit IP addresses and multiple rule sets, so the organization can focus on business logic.
+Contoso can specify an ASG as the source and destination in a security rule.
+After a security policy is defined, Contoso can create VMs and assign the VM NICs to a group.

-- Any firewalls or domain controller will be protected by both subnet NSGs and NIC NSGs.
+- Any firewalls or domain controllers will be protected by both subnet NSGs and NIC NSGs.

 - All production applications will have ASGs applied.

-Contoso has built a model of how this will look for its applications.
+Contoso has built a model of how this security configuration will look for its applications.

 The NSGs associated with the ASGs will be configured with least privilege to ensure that only allowed packets can flow from one part of the network to its destination.

-Azure Disk Encryption integrates with Azure Key Vault to help control and manage the disk-encryption keys and secrets in a Key Vault subscription.
-It ensures that all data on VM disks are encrypted at rest in Azure storage.
+Azure Disk Encryption integrates with Azure Key Vault to help control and manage the disk-encryption keys and secrets for a subscription.
+It ensures that all data on VM disks is encrypted at rest in Azure Storage.

-In this article, Contoso set up an Azure infrastructure and policy for Azure subscription, hybrid identify, disaster recovery, networking, governance, and security.
+In this article, Contoso set up an Azure infrastructure and policy for Azure subscription, hybrid identify, disaster recovery, network, governance, and security.

 Not every step taken here is required for a cloud migration.
-In this case, Contoso planned a network infrastructure that could handle all types of migrations while being secure, resilient, and scalable.
+In this case, Contoso planned a network infrastructure that can handle all types of migrations while being secure, resilient, and scalable.

-After setting up their Azure infrastructure, Contoso is ready to begin migrating workloads to the cloud.
-See the migration patterns and examples overview section for a selection of scenarios using this sample infrastructure as a migration target.
+After setting up its Azure infrastructure, Contoso is ready to begin migrating workloads to the cloud.
+See the migration patterns and examples overview for a selection of scenarios that use this sample infrastructure as a migration target.